json-jh/gulp-example/README.md

 - Markups can be separated/combined (componentized).
 - Has a structure that is advantageous for collaboration.
 - Files created and deleted in the `/src` folder are exactly synchronized to the `/public` folder.
 No need to manage them manually.
+- If you can't use react, vue, angular, this environment can be flexible in building and delivering UI/UX.

 ## install package manager `pnpm`
 ```bash